lavantien/llm_tournament/readme.md

 ## Why?

 - Because this is super fun and exciting and I like it.
 I love to learn from the AIs.
-- I'm planing to generate two whole 600-800 page handbooks regarding SWE with Python, Go, Rust.
-One-stop place for anything SWE.
+- I'm planing to generate a couple of 600-800 page handbooks for personal use and do translation/composing works.
 - So I need to select the best candidate for the task, given the specs of my current machine.
 - Build a general pipeline for future works with local AIs.